barbarer/py4e-int/_sources/tuples/writecode.rst

         :practice: T
         :nocodelens:

         Write a function called ``info`` with the following required parameters: name, age, birth_year, year_in_college, and hometown.
-The function should return a tuple that contains all the inputted information.
-For example, ``info('Troy', 24, 1996, 'Sophomore', 'Ann Arbor')`` would return ``('Troy', 24, 1996, 'Sophomore', 'Ann Arbor')``.
+The function should return a tuple that contains all the passed information.
+For example, ``info('Troy', 24, 1996, 'Sophomore', 'Ann Arbor')`` should return ``('Troy', 24, 1996, 'Sophomore', 'Ann Arbor')``.
         ~~~~
         def info(name, age, birth_year, year_in_college, hometown):
             # write code here